-Inside each Simple Motor Controller, an AND gate is used to combine the input from the TXIN pin with the controller's serial transmissions.
-As long as only one chained controller is transmitting at any given time, the above method of chaining will funnel the transmissions of all chained devices to a single microcontroller receive line.
+The TXIN pin is a special input that allows multiple G2 Simple Motor Controllers to be chained together without requiring an external AND gate.
+Connecting the transmit output of another serial device to this pin will cause that device's transmissions to be output from the Simple Motor Controller G2's TX pin.
+Inside each Simple Motor Controller, an AND gate is used to combine the input from the TXIN pin with the controller's own serial transmissions.
+As long as only one device is transmitting at a time, the transmissions of all chained devices can be read by a single microcontroller receive line.
+This pin is 5V tolerant.
 The following diagram shows the internal circuitry of the TX and TXIN pins: